 The optional CF lens allows the measurement of very small objects and can be used in combination with all LT, 1M, 2M and 3M models.
 The minimum spot size depends on the used sensing head.
 The distance is always measured from the front edge of the CF lens holder or laminar air purge collar.
+The installation on the sensing head will be done by turning the CF lens until end stop.
+To combine it with the massive housing please use the version with external thread M12x1.

-I Transmission average values) values if the CF lens is :
+Typical Transmission values if the CF lens is used (average values):

+LT 0,78

-LT 1M 0,78 0,80
+1M 0,80

+2M 0,87

-2M 3M 0,87 0,92 deviations possible
+3M 0,92 deviations possible